-Traveling by airplane is a lot different than it used to be.
-And we’re not just talking about the elaborate and cumbersome security restrictions that get added every time some wacko sticks a bomb in his BVDs.
-There used to be a lot of amenities, but they were gradually eliminated after President Jimmy Carter signed the Airline Deregulation Act in 1978 and cost-effectiveness suddenly became a corporate concern.
-Here are 11 things that we never see on most commercial flights today that were common in days of yore.
+Traveling by airplane is a lot different than it used to be—and we’re not just talking about long wait times at security and the restrictions about what you can bring on the plane.
+Here are 10 things that we never see on most commercial flights today that were common in days of yore.

 1. Sleeping Berths